MarekGromko/LorsenMarek-backend/README.md

 ## How to use

-You may run the application, checkout the test coverage & the javadoc reports, while siping some tea.
+You may run the application, checkout the test coverage & javadoc reports, while sipping some tea.